Reply to "Comment on 'Gravitational Pair Production and Black Hole Evaporation'"

+Also the correction terms around $\mathcal{F}=0$ depend on $\mathcal{G}$ only via the absolute value.
+Since the absolute value is a non-analytic function, the term $\left|\mathcal{G}\right|$ could arise from higher-order terms in the context of resummation, but it cannot occur as the leading term in a curvature expansion.

+The third comment concerns a potential unitarity violation.
+The specific difference between a purely electric and magnetic field has already been discussed in~\cite{Chernodub:2023pwf} where unitarity is ensured by granting non-negative production probabilities.
+In the fermionic example, going beyond the scalar case in the letter, the only non-zero electromagnetic invariant is $\mathcal{G}$.
+However, considering the spinor case~\cite{Dunne:2004nc} in analogy to the discussion in the preceding paragraphs, $\mathcal{G}$ would only give positive contributions to the imaginary part of the effective action.
+Therefore, no unitarity violation is expected.

+The fourth comment addresses a general topic already discussed in the original letter~\cite{Wondrak:2023zdi}.
+The relation between the presence of particle production and the choice of the quantum vacuum state is also an ongoing debate for Hawking radiation, e.g.\ for Boulware-like states~\cite{Mathur:2023uoe,Mathur:2024mvo}.
+While there might be state-dependent contributions beyond the current order in the curvature expansion, we highlight the consistency of the apparent state-independency with the conformal anomaly which is also state-independent~\cite{Chernodub:2023pwf}.
+Furthermore, particle-production formulae similar to the expression for the imaginary part of the effective action have been found e.g.\ in the case of time-dependent anisotropies~\cite{Zeldovich:1977vgo}.

 The main findings in the original letter line up with a tradition of ideas in literature.
-On the one hand, it was demonstrated that event horizons are neither necessary for particle production in general~\cite{Hossenfelder:2002ag} nor for the Hawking effect for time-dependent~\cite{Visser:2001kq} and static~\cite{Mathur:2023uoe} backgrounds.
-On the other hand, an extended particle emission region around a black hole has also been derived in~\cite{Giddings:2015uzr,Dey:2017yez}.
+For instance, it has been demonstrated that event horizons are neither necessary for particle production in general~\cite{Hossenfelder:2002ag} nor for the Hawking effect for time-dependent~\cite{Visser:2001kq} and static~\cite{Mathur:2023uoe,Mathur:2024mvo} backgrounds.
+Additionally, the conformal anomaly is known as an approach to describing particle production by black holes~\cite{Christensen:1977jc}.
+Moreover, an extended particle emission region around a black hole has also been derived in~\cite{Giddings:2015uzr,Dey:2017yez}.
 The magnitude of the results in the original letter fits well to these publications.

-In summary, we do not share the concern of comment~\cite{Ferreiro:2023jfs} about the main findings of~\cite{Wondrak:2023zdi}.
-The proposed examples for questioning the expression for the imaginary part of the effective action lie outside the realm of applicability.
-Hence, these examples cannot be used to cast doubt on the results presented in \cite{Wondrak:2023zdi}.
-If at all, they strengthen the approach as one can demonstrate where and why they fall short.
-In contrast, the main findings of the original letter about black hole spacetimes are in line with other work in the literature.
-We thank the comment for prompting us to investigate the needs for the treatment of magnetic fields, which requires one to include higher-order terms in curvature in the future.
+In summary, we do not share the concern of comment~\cite{Ferreiro:2023jfsWOarXiv} about the main findings of the original letter~\cite{Wondrak:2023zdi}.
+The argument based on a concrete example is incorrect.
+The other considerations do not cast doubt on the results presented in letter~\cite{Wondrak:2023zdi} because they have already been addressed or lie outside the realm of applicability.
+In contrast, they strengthen the approach as one can demonstrate where and why they fall short.